CPD Masters Certificate of Professional Development in Independent Prescribing for Pharmacists

-You need to complete the LJMU online application form and submit the supporting documents listed in this section.
-It is more straightforward if the supporting documents are downloaded and completed before starting to complete the online application.
+Please complete the LJMU online application form and submit the supporting documents listed below.
+Please download and complete the documents before starting the online application.

 When completing the LJMU online application form, please note:

-For Current/Previous Qualifications, you only need to include details of your pharmacy qualification and any other university qualifications that you have; details of GCSEs, A-levels or International Baccalaureate are not required.
+For Current/Previous Qualifications, you only need to include details of your pharmacy qualification and other university qualifications.
+Details of GCSEs, A-levels or International Baccalaureate are not required.

 A personal statement is required for both the online application and the supplementary application form; these can be identical.
-Your personal statements need to reflect your suitability and aptitude for the programme.
+Your personal statements should reflect your suitability and aptitude for the programme.

-For the application to be accepted by the online system, this section needs to be at least 3,000 characters long and you should include that you:
+For the application to be accepted by the online system, this section should be at least 3,000 characters long and include that you:

-- Are a UK-registered pharmacist (either GPhC or PSNI) and specify your registration number
+- Are a registered pharmacist with the GPhC or PSNI

 - Supplementary application form

 - DPP admissions declaration.
-Details of the requirements for DPPs can be found in the Designated Prescribing Practitioner admissions guide
+Details of the requirements for DPP Designated Prescribing Practitioner admissions guide

 - Professional reference template

-- Copy of a Purchase order if your employer is paying all or a proportion of your course fees,
+- Purchase order if your employer is paying all/a proportion of your course fees

 - Employer’s declaration to include confirmation of a satisfactory Disclosure and Barring Service enhanced criminal convictions check

-- Copy of a satisfactory Disclosure and Barring Service enhanced criminal convictions check if self-employed
+- Satisfactory Disclosure and Barring Service enhanced criminal convictions check if self-employed

 Assessments within 7208CPPHAR Independent prescribing for pharmacists: